 The above is the introduction to my page on the flood, the page's contents menu is:

 The New Testament contains the core of Christianity.
-It is the most used, most read and most relied upon texts for the Churches that dominated the development and subjugation of the entire Western World.
-The Gideon's Bible, as was famously placed in the Hotel Rooms and such by the valiant Gideons, consists only of the NIV version of the New Testament.
+The Gideon's Bible, famously placed in hotel rooms by the valiant Gideons, consists only of the NIV version of the New Testament.